ReemZohar/MeMail/README.md

 Allows editing a draft or previously saved mail before sending or re-saving it.

 > ***Note:*** When a user edits an email, the updated version is visible only to them.
+> You can't edit an email that's in the Spam folder.
+To edit it, you'll need to remove it from Spam first.

 #### Mark / Remove Mail From Favorites:
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/ada1c802-f139-436e-922d-6bea6aed678d" />